-Hospital Episode Statistics (HES) is a NHS Digital database containing details of all admissions, outpatient appointments and accident and emergency attendances at NHS hospitals in England.
-Regional equivalents will be obtained from the Information Services Division of NHS Scotland and NHS Wales Informatics Service.
+Hospital Episode Statistics (HES) is an NHS England database containing details of all admissions, outpatient appointments and accident and emergency attendances at NHS hospitals in England.
+The Welsh equivalent will be obtained from NHS Wales Informatics Service.

-19.1.3.3Mortality data
+19.1.6 Mortality data

 Mortality data will be required to capture early neonatal deaths and maternal deaths that happen at home and were not followed by a hospital visit.
 Although these events are rare, they need to be reported in the analysis and cannot be manually collected nor reliably obtained from hospital data because neonatal deaths at home might not be reported to the hospital.
 For England and Wales, data on all deaths is obtained from the Office for National Statistics (ONS) registers.
-For Scotland, this information is extracted from the Death and Infant death datasets obtained from the National Records of Scotland (NRS) through the Public Health Scotland (PHS) electronic Data Research and Innovation Service (eDRIS).